Native American and Indigenous Studies Initiative

 Concentration Requirements

-1. ETHN 1200K Introduction to American Indian Studies
+1. ETHN 1200K Introduction to Native American and Indigenous Studies

 2. Four (4) courses at the 1000-level related to a focus area of study (determined by the student, in consultation with the NAIS DUS and faculty advisor), also serving to prepare for the capstone requirement; these courses may be from different breadth areas.